Château Beau-Séjour Bécot Saint-Emilion 2019 - 1er Grand Cru Classé B

 Wine rated (2022 guide) 97/100

-Deep, dark, rich, full-bodied, concentrated, and lively, this wine is bursting with black and red stone fruits, crushed stones, chocolate, licorice, flowers, and forest leaves.
+Deep, dark, rich, full-bodied, concentrated, and lively, this wine is brimming with black and red stone fruits, crushed stone, chocolate, licorice, flowers, and forest leaves.
 It is powerful, refined, deep, and fresh, with a finish that resonates with all its ripe fruit and a touch of salinity in the long finish.
-This is the third vintage with Thomas Duclos as consultant, and each year seems to improve.
-Beau-Séjour Bécot is on a roll right now!
-Give this wine a few years in the bottle and enjoy it for at least two decades thereafter.
-Drink between 2026 and 2055.
+This is the third vintage with Thomas Duclos as consultant, and it seems to get better every year.
+Beau-Séjour Bécot is really on a roll right now!
+Give this wine a few years in the bottle and enjoy it for at least two decades afterward.
+Best enjoyed between 2026 and 2055.